Salaries for Professional and higher categories in UN

 Salary Scales for Professional and higher categories

-Net base salary is obtained by deducting staff assessment from gross base salary.
+Keep in mind that the Net base salary is obtained by deducting staff assessment from gross base salary.

-The base salaries in the UN for individuals starting at step 1 of the grade when recruited are found below:
+The Gross base salaries in the UN for individuals starting at step 1 of the grade when recruited are found below:

 Tax exemption: Salaries, grants and allowances paid by the United Nations are normally exempt from income tax.